intel-analytics/ipex-llm/docs/docs/APIGuide/PipelineAPI/inference.md

 Do prediction with int8 optimized model.
 Powered by [VNNI](https://en.wikichip.org/wiki/x86/avx512vnni) and [Intel Deep Learning Boost](https://www.intel.ai/intel-deep-learning-boost/).
 Currently, this API is only for OpenVINO.
 For Analytics Zoo model, int8 optimized model can directly make prediction with `predict` method.

 To load an OpenVINO int8 optimized model from TensorFlow, we build `loadTFAsCalibratedOpenVINO` methods with 4 more parameters than `loadOpenVINOModelForTF`.
+Note that in this step, we need to prepare `validation images` and `OpenCV 4.0 libs` for int8 optimization.
+For more details, please refer to [this example](https://github.com/intel-analytics/analytics-zoo/tree/master/zoo/src/main/scala/com/intel/analytics/zoo/examples/vnni/openvino).

 * `networkType`: String.
 Type of an inferred network, "C" to calibrate Classification, "OD" to calibrate Object Detection, "RawC" to collect only statistics for Classification, "RawOD" to collect only statistics for Object Detection.
 * `validationFilePath`: String.
 Path to a file with validation images path and target labels.